podlove/podlove-web-player/readme.md

     [video src="http://mysite.com/mymedia.mp4" captions="http://mysite.com/mymedia.srt"]

 #### chapters
 Takes chapter string from the defined custom field and builds an interactive chapter table.
+Can be referenced to an external text file, too.
 Chapters must be written in the following format:

 00:00:00.000 Introduction